umccr/htsget-rs/README.md

 $ cargo run -p htsget-http-actix
 ```

-This uses the default settings with example files from the `data` directory and the server listenening to requests on port 8080.
+This uses the default settings with example files from the `data` directory and the server listening to requests on port 8080.
 Please refer to the [htsget-http-actix crate README.md for further details][htsget-http-actix-readme].

 ### Cloud